silvazaki/Complete-Mp3-Player/README.md

 # Complete-Mp3-Player
-mp3 player, with interested UI like winamp and fully equipped with slider frame, equalizer, sound setting, and etc.
+mp3 player, with interested UI like winamp and fully equipped features with slider frame, equalizer, sound setting, and etc.
 #
 This project is remake from eclipse project.
 #